ADHD glasses: A woman putting on a pair of glasses and looking surprised

 A while ago, I wrote a blog post titled What I Want My Mum to Know About Autism, and it ended up being one of my most-read articles.
 In it, I tried to give voice to my struggles and my needs, tried to explain the differences.
 From the beginning, I intended to do something similar for ADHD.
 I get ADHD from my mother’s side, and she doesn’t understand my autistic side, while the autism I inherited from my dad’s side, and he needs a bit of help with understanding and explaining ADHD.
 This blog post is not only for my parents, but for every reader who needs the words to explain themselves to their loved ones.
 You can borrow this blog post to help your family and friends understand and explain ADHD a bit better.
 So, here goes:

-ADHD food: a smilink Black woman eating cereal and strawberries from a bowl
+ADHD meal planning: a smiling Black woman eating cereal and strawberries from a bowl

 Eating sounds so simple, right?
 But for us with AuDHD, it can be anything but.
 ADHD food struggles are real, and they’re more common than you may think.
 Shopping ingredients, planning meals, deciding what to cook, remembering to eat… This all may seem overwhelming, and you may find it difficult.